digitalocean/csi-digitalocean/examples/kubernetes/pod-single-existing-volume/README.md

 ## Example

 To use an existing volume, we have to create manually a `PersistentVolume` (PV) resource.
-Here is an example `PersistenVolume` resource for an existing volume:
+Here is an example `PersistentVolume` resource for an existing volume:

 ```yaml
 kind: PersistentVolume